+Ausgrid has identified the need to mitigate risks associated with 132kV feeders 260 and 261, which run from Beaconsfield Supply Point (BSP) to Zetland Zone Substation (ZS).
 Ausgrid has also identified 132kV feeders 9SA and 92P as a high priority for replacement with modern technology cables, because of the environmental risks associated with potential oil leaks from these cables.
 Feeders 9SA and 92P run from the Beaconsfield BSP to Campbell St ZS and Belmore Park ZS respectively.
-They are key feeders that form part of Sydney's Inner Metropolitan Subtransmission network.
-Due to their geographic proximity, addressing concerns associated with feeders 9SA and 92P at the same time as replacing feeders 260 and 261 offers cost efficiencies when compared to addressing them in isolation.
+Due to their geographic proximity, addressing concerns associated with feeders 9SA and 92P at the same time as replacing feeders 260 and 261 offers cost efficiencies compared to addressing them in isolation.